snlederman/Odour-classification/docs/last_milestone.md

 Project name : odor classification

 Summary:
-Classification of odor's signals that where recorded using the desert locust antenna.
+Classification of odor's signals that were recorded using the desert locust antenna.
 Labels - 8 different odors
 Features - 150 time points of electical potential measured from the antenna's neurons submitted to various odors.